MicrosoftDocs/SupportArticles-docs/support/azure/azure-storage/adls-gen2-sticky-bit-403-access-denied.md

 ---
 title: The sticky bit causes a 403 Access Denied authorization error
-description: Helps you understand the sticky bit and describes how to check this setting when you configured it in Azure Data Lake Storage (ADLS) Gen2 and get the 403 Access Denied authorization error. ms.date: 04/10/2022 ms.service: storage ms.author: v-weizhu
+description: Helps you understand the sticky bit and describes how to check this setting when you configure it in Azure Data Lake Storage (ADLS) Gen2 and get the 403 Access Denied authorization error. ms.date: 04/10/2022 ms.service: storage ms.author: v-weizhu